Why Is My Kentia Palm Turning Brown? (And How to Fix It)

 Browning at the tips of fronds is a common problem with Kentia palms grown indoors.
 In fact, brown tips are a common problem with all kinds of palms grown indoors.

-You can bring room humidity up to your palm’s comfort zone by using a humidifier or a humidity tray, or by grouping all of your plants together in the same room.
+You can bring room humidity up to your palm’s comfort zone using a humidifier or a humidity tray or grouping all your plants in the same room.

 Growing your Kentia palm in a well-lighted bathroom or kitchen also ensures adequate humidity for healthy, green leaves.